Biogas or Producer Gas Engine Back to Dual Pressure Intake Engine

 (storage pressure ~ 4 - 10 atm)

-Using an induction system similar to the Dual Pressure Intake Engine but with the fuel and air in separate intake runners, one can nearly double the volumetric efficiency of a regular Biogas Gas Engine without using a supercharger or turbocharger.
-This would be accomplished by first filling the cylinder with ambient pressure air and then allowing the biogas or producer gas to top the cylinder to a pressure of about 2 atm.
-Increasing volumetric efficiency of an engine by taking advantage of the pressurized fuel is important since both biogas and producer gas have a low heat content compared to natural gas for example.
+This would be accomplished by first filling the cylinder with ambient pressure air and then allowing the producer gas or biogas to top the cylinder to a boosted pressure.
+The amount of boost would be limited by the stoichiometric balance of the fuel.
+Boosting volumetric efficiency by taking advantage of the pressurized fuel is important since both biogas and producer gas have a low heat content compared to Natural Gas, for example.

 Also, the kinetic energy of the fuel/air mix will be high due to the large pressure differential between the induced air (~ 1 atm) and the fuel's storage pressure (4-10 atm).
-This should help the charge burn quicker and more efficiently.
+This should help the charge burn quicker and more efficiently. {revised Oct.
+17, 2009}

 Biogas or Producer Gas Engine